Dear Gwyneth Paltrow,

 As you transition into single working motherhood, I dare you to live one week in my shoes.
 The ones I buy on sale at a discount shoe store; and only when I have to.
 Maybe if you walk a mile, you will stop saying such obtuse comments about “working mothers” and their “routine” jobs.
 We understand you are a working mother.
 We understand that your career entails certain responsibilities that we do not have.
 But you need to understand that we have responsibilities that you do not have.
 And comparing yourself to us, with your abundant resources and luxuries is, frankly, insulting.
 We would like you to identify with us as single working mothers and will applaud your efforts.
 But you need to understand the difference between you and the majority of single working mothers.
 We do not begrudge you or your lifestyle.
 We do, however, resent your unenlightened attitude.
 We do not appreciate you comparing your life to ours, nor complaining about it.
 You should, instead, be grateful and appreciative of the many resources you have available.

 “Like” One Mom’s Battle on Facebook or “follow” on Twitter.

 Seeking a private forum for advice, inspiration and support?
 Join Tina and the Lemonade Warriors in The Lemonade Club!
 For information, please email Tina@onemomsbattle.com.

 Seeking insight, encouragement and advice while divorcing a narcissist?
-Tina Swithin’s book, “Divorcing a Narcissist- One Mom’s Battle” is available on Amazon or through Barnes & Noble.
-Learn how to set boundaries and see the narcissist for who he/she really is.
+Tina Swithin’s books, “Divorcing a Narcissist: One Mom’s Battle” and her new book “Divorcing a Narcissist: Advice from the Battlefield” are available on Amazon or through Barnes & Noble.
+Learn how to set boundaries, navigate your way through the divorce and see the narcissist for who he/she really is.
 You will learn to forgive yourself and you will begin to heal.